 Episode #156: Pull the Plug on Habits That Hold You Back

-Cheri: So—oh my goodness—during our last episode I almost interrupted you like five times.
+Alright, so—oh my goodness—during our last episode I almost interrupted you like five times.
 Well, I already do interrupt you often, so I did hold myself back from interrupting you one time.
-Because I realized that we finally know our superhero alter egos, or maybe this is—actually no—maybe we are [pause] how do superheroes work, Amy?
+Because I realized that we finally know our superhero alter egos, or maybe this is—actually, no—maybe we are … [pause] How do superheroes work, Amy?

 Cheri: Like, I don’t even know.
 We are already our alter egos, so I think I know our superheroes.

 Cheri: Our superpowers!
 Okay.
 So, and the thing that’s so exciting is that they rhyme.
 They rhyme!
 Oh my goodness!